State of the World Address: Background

+Commercial performance

+Billboard 200 recognized this as the first Biohazard album to enter its chart, at number 48 in the first week and number 88 in the second week.
+Sales of 22,000 units were reported in the first week.
+It also sold an additional 160,000 copies outside the US in its first week, primarily in Germany.
+This made it their first album to reach the charts in Australia, Austria, Denmark, Sweden and the UK.
+It also reached the top ten in Germany peaking at number 7.
+By 2002, Soundscan reported the album had sold 198,970 copies in the US, and it has since gone on to sell 1 million copies worldwide.

+Both singles "Tales from the Hard Side" and "How It Is" reached the UK singles chart peaking at number 47 and 62 respectively staying on the chart for multiple weeks.

 Reception

-Critical

 Entertainment Weekly gave the album a B+, saying that with this album, the band is "redefining metal not only by writing what amount to modern-day protest songs, but also by creating thrash that grooves rather than lumbers" and concluding that "metal rarely gets as fierce or as forward-thinking as it does here".
+AllMusic gave the album 3/5 stars writing "they express their anger in shouted, profanity-filled lyrics, pounding rhythms, and raging guitar lines.
+But they don't bring any particular insight to their observations, and their musical approach, but for the occasional piano interlude, is near-generic."

 In 2016, Metal Hammer placed the album on its list of the top 10 rap metal albums.
 The review says the album "brought tough street-metal grit to bear upon flagrant boom-bap grooves", summarizing with this: "Rap-metal by default rather than design, it was a natural and neat fit for a band that deserves more credit for their pioneering nous."

-Sales

-Billboard 200 recognized this as the first Biohazard album to enter its chart, at number 48 in the first week and number 88 in the second week.
-Sales of 22,000 units were reported in the first week.
-It also sold an additional 160,000 copies outside the US in its first week, primarily in Germany.